aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/ooxmlsaveoptions/_index.md

 ```

-For the description of this property, please see \#getLightCellsDataProvider().getLightCellsDataProvider()
+For the description of this property, please see [getLightCellsDataProvider()](../../com.aspose.cells/ooxmlsaveoptions\#getLightCellsDataProvider--)

 **Parameters:**
 | Parameter | Type | Description |